 This species is native to the Chicago Region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 - Family (botanic) Fabaceae

 - Size range Large plant (more than 24 inches)

-- Light exposure Full shade (4 hrs or less of light daily)
+- Light exposure Full sun (6 hrs direct light daily)